lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 And that's how we fetch the the Active and Standby Firmware Versions to construct the `Device` Data Model!

-# Bloc Business Logic and State Transitions
+# Business Logic, States and Events in Bloc

-TODO

 Now back to Bloc State Management...
 The right way to manage this complex Flutter App is to use a __Business Logic Class (Bloc),__ to drive the __Event Transitions__ between the __States__ of the app...